Inc. Magazine Unveils 36th Annual List of America’s Fastest-Growing Pr

-Inc. magazine today ranked Chacka Marketing NO. 1519 on its 36th annual Inc. 5000, the most prestigious ranking of the nation's fastest-growing private companies.
-The list represents a unique look at the most successful companies within the American economy’s most dynamic segment— its independent small and midsized businesses.
+Inc. magazine today ranked Dovel Technologies Number 669 on its 36th annual Inc. 5000, the most prestigious ranking of the nation's fastest-growing private companies.
+The list represents a unique look at the most successful companies within the American economy’s most dynamic segment - its independent small and midsized businesses.
 Companies such as Microsoft, Dell, Domino’s Pizza, Pandora, Timberland, LinkedIn, Yelp, Zillow, and many other well-known names gained their first national exposure as honorees of the Inc. 5000.

-“Chacka’s investment in people, processes and technology made our recent growth possible and our continuation of those principles positions the agency for further growth in the months and years ahead,” said Janel Laravie, CEO & Founder of Chacka Marketing.
-“We continue to set our sights high, and are committed to promoting expanded offerings in all facets of digital marketing to provide current and prospective clients with best-in-class service and results.”
+“We have been able to achieve our aggressive growth objectives through a combination of acquisition and organic growth strategies, allowing us to become a key mid-tier player in the federal Health technology market,” said Paul Leslie, CEO of Dovel.
+“Our team embraces our customers’ missions as their own and collaboratively delivers innovative solutions that meet their critical needs today and into the future.”

 The 2017 Inc. 5000, unveiled online at Inc.com and with the top 500 companies featured in the September issue of Inc. (available on newsstands August 16) is the most competitive crop in the list’s history.
 The average company on the list achieved a mind-boggling three-year average growth of 481%.
 The Inc. 5000’s aggregate revenue is $206 billion, and the companies on the list collectively generated 619,500 jobs over the past three years.
 Complete results of the Inc. 5000, including company profiles and an interactive database that can be sorted by industry, region, and other criteria, can be found at http://www.inc.com/inc5000.